metabrainz/picard-docs/tutorials/multiple_release_countries.rst

 Using preferred release countries
 ==================================

-The first improvement was automatic if you configured preferred release countries in :menuselection:`"Options --> Metadata --> Preferred Releases"`.
+If you configure preferred release countries in :menuselection:`"Options --> Metadata --> Preferred Releases"`.
 Picard will use the first country from the preferred release countries that is also in the list of release events.
 So if you have configured preferred release countries to be Europe, Canada, Germany and UK, for our example that would mean the ``releasecountry`` tag gets set to Canada.